B2.7 Evaluate and express repeated multiplication of whole numbers using exponential notation, in various contexts.

 Give students a maximum of one minute to make a choice: Option A or B. (No calculator allowed) Have students write their choices on a piece of paper and collect them.
 Write on the board the number of students who chose Option A and the number of students who chose Option B.

-Afterwards, divide the students into teams of 2.
-Each team analyzes the 2 options in more depth with the help of their tools (pencil, calculator, computer).
+Afterwards, divide the students into teams of two.
+Each team analyzes the two options in more depth with the help of their tools (pencil, calculator, computer).
 After about 10 minutes, ask each student again (paper and tally) which option they prefer.
 Compare with the initial choices.

 Debrief and discuss students' strategies/justification.